jmclay-epcc/VirusSim/README.md

 2. An if statement runs if the player is currently uninfected, and if their counter is currently above a specified value.
 If the player meets these two criteria then their counter is reset to 0; if they are uninfected but their counter is below 0 then their counter is incremented up by 1.

 3. (Still in this if loop, conditional on the player being uninfected and their counter being above the specified value) A for loop is started which runs through other player on the full player list (see step 7 of client.py).
 Each infected player on the list provides a position, an infection name, an infection strength, and an infection distance.
-If the current player finds that it is within the infection distance of an infected player, it uses its infection distance and strength to calculate a percentage odds of being infected, based off of a sigmoid curve formula (this part is absolutely overly complicated.
+If the current player finds that it is within the infection distance of an infected player, it uses the infected players infection distance and strength to calculate a percentage odds of being infected, based off of a sigmoid curve formula (this part is absolutely overly complicated.
 You could easily just have the odds of infection be determined linearly by the distance and have the strength be an additional thing).

 4. A random number between 1 and 100 is then generated.
 If it’s less than the calculated odds of infection, then the player becomes infected.
 The players infection status is changed to True, and they take on the stats of the player that infected them (virus name, strength, distance).
 The for loop is then broken.
+If the number is higher then the player is not infected, and the for loop breaks within anything being changed.

 5. With the for loop now finished, the players new infection status, virus name, infection distance, infection strength and counter value are returned to client.py (see step 7 of client.py).